Affiliate links on Android Authority may earn us a commission. Learn more.

 The Apple MacBook Air and MacBook Pro are some of the most popular laptops.
 They are preferred by anyone who needs a thin and light portable laptop or a powerful machine for compute-heavy tasks.
 All of this is made possible by the Apple M1 or M2 processor doing the heavy lifting, while macOS brings it all together on the software end.
 At WWDC 2023, Apple announced macOS Sonoma, the newest update for Macs and MacBooks.
-But when is macOS Sonoma releasing?
-In this article, we will tell you macOS 14 Sonoma’s release date and other key details.
+Now the update is out and here is everything you need to know about it.

 JUMP TO KEY SECTIONS

 Apple officially announced macOS Sonoma on June 5, 2023.
 It subsequently launched a Developer’s Beta shortly after.
 The update officially rolled out on September 26, 2023.
 As is tradition, Apple lined up the release with the announcement of new hardware in September.
 However, Apple didn’t announce a 15-inch MacBook Air or M2-powered Mac Studio, they used the event to launch the iPhone 15 and Apple Watch 9.

 Which Apple Mac computers are getting macOS Sonoma?

 Apple is known for having excellent software support.
 But some updates cannot provide an ideal experience on older computers, so they cannot be updated.

 Here is the list of Apple Mac computers eligible for macOS Sonoma:

 - iMac Pro (2017)

 - MacBook Pro (2018 or later)